-Option Description Select Number of Antennas By default, three antennas are defined: two are operational and one is on standby.
+Option Description Select Number of Antennas By default, two or three antennas are defined (according to installation): two are operational and one is on standby.
 Use this parameter to redefine the configuration if one of the antennas is faulty.
 Backup Antenna Track Mode Define the operation mode of the backup antenna currently defined as standby.
 If checked, backup antenna will track the satellite (along with the other antenna(s)) Beacon mode Check the Beacon Mode Of Tracking checkbox.
 The antennas track the data Beacon of the satellite (rather than the satellite itself).
-Ignore Modem Lock The system will not replace the antenna when modem loses lock.
-Rx Lock Filter Time If ignore modem lock is not checked this filters the system response to lock or not lock events from the modem.
-Mute Time The interval between transmitting to ascending satellite start